Top Ten IT Companies in the World by Revenue - 2023 Ranking

-Today, software providers help companies of any size and from any industry to grow and evolve constantly.
+One of the most crucial elements of the digital business world are IT and software providers, since they set the rules of the corporate world, helping companies of any size and from any industry to grow and evolve constantly.

-Here are the top 10 most profitable IT companies of today…
+Here are the top 10 IT companies by revenue:

 Industry: Computer software, cloud computing.

-Today, Dell is the world's most profitable IT company.
-It tops the ranking with annual revenue of $90.6 bln and more than 10 million clients worldwide.
+Today, Dell is #1 IT company with the highest revenue in the world.
+It tops the ranking with more than 10 million clients worldwide.
 Interestingly, about 99% of the Fortune 500 companies are customers or partners of this digital giant.

 The Dell company was established in 1984 by Michael Dell, who at that time was a 19-year old student.
 Back then, the idea was to produce completely сustomizable PCs to meet all the users' individual needs.